JosephBerm/Advanced-React-Concepts/src/md/AdvancedTopics.md

 Now when we save the changes, you should be able to see the prop that was passed into the Movie component.

 **So, in order implement a higher order component, we create a new function that takes in an existing component and returns a new component.
 In this case we're returning a class component but we can also return a functional component.
-All we're doing here is implementing some logic and we're sharing this logic across different componenets.**
+All we're doing here is implementing some logic and we're sharing this logic across different components.**

 # Hooks

-_Towards the beginning of the course, Mosh mentioned the difference between Functional Componenets and Class Components.
-The difference was that funcitonal components were stateless and Class Componenets were not.
+_Towards the beginning of the course, Mosh mentioned the difference between Functional Components and Class Components.
+The difference was that funcitonal components were stateless and Class Components were not.
 So, if you wanted to store some state, you want to use a Class... right?_

 **Since React 16.8, this is no longer valid.
 In 16.8 we got a new feature called Hooks.**

-Hooks allow us to build functional components with all the features we have in class componenets.
-So, we can use state and lifecycle features of class componenets.
+Hooks allow us to build functional components with all the features we have in class components.
+So, we can use state and lifecycle features of class components.

-Hooks in a functional componenet can be cleaner to use and can take less lines of code.
+Hooks in a functional component can be cleaner to use and can take less lines of code.
 It also looks less confusing than using a Class.

 # The useState Hook